 Briony really helped me through a very difficult period in my life, and I would highly recommend her to anyone in a similar situation.
 She is both professional and warm and empathetic, she is a great listener but provides guidance when needed, and she always made me feel comfortable and relaxed, so could talk freely and not feel judged.
 Sophie

 When I was having some family problems, and my work and life were being affected, Briony was a guiding light that helped me through some treacherous waters.
 She is very kind and caring, has a warm and comfortable disposition, and I felt at ease in her company.
 More importantly, she was an expert confidant, a professional advisor, and I wouldn't hesitate in recommending her.
 Charlotte

 |Face to face counselling:||Yes|

 I offer counselling sessions on weekdays between 8am and 10pm and Saturday mornings.
-Sessions are 50 minutes long, on a weekly or fortnightly basis.
+Sessions are 50 minutes long, on a weekly basis.

 Types of client